origo-map/origo-documentation/content/layers.md

 `urlSuffix` | a general suffix to be used together with url or img.
 Optional.
 `img` | attribute containing url to an image.
 The image will be embedded.
 Optional.
 `cls` | css class name for custom styling.
 Optional.
 `html` | custom html.
 Attributes can be referenced be placing the attribute name within double curly brackets.
 It also possible in a similar way to insert functions, for example getCenter which is written as `{{@center}}`.
-Arguments can be added, for example `{{@center(EPSG:4326,reverse)}}` to get the center coordinates in EPSG:4326 with reversed coordinates.
+Arguments can be added, for example `{{@center(EPSG:4326,reverse)}}` to get the center coordinates in EPSG:4326 with reversed coordinates (or `{{@center(EPSG:4326,default)}}` to maintain the axis orientation after transformation).
 The html option can't be combined with any of the other options.
 Optional.

 #### Example defining layer attributes